X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 **TYPE: Numeric Function**
 **FORMAT: VAL(&lt;string&gt;)**

 **Action:** Returns a numeric value representing the data in the &lt;string&gt; argument.
-If the first non-blank chracter of the string is not a plus sign `(+)`, minus sign `(-)`, or a digit, the value returned is zero.
+If the first non-blank character of the string is not a plus sign `(+)`, minus sign `(-)`, or a digit, the value returned is zero.
 String conversion is finished when the end of a string or any non-digit character is found (except decimal point or exponential e).

 **EXAMPLE of the VAL Function:**
 ```BASIC